Update July 2019: View the approved CSP Annual Plan 2019/20 (PDF, 18,000K)

 - a feasibility trial to determine the operational performance and effectiveness of the underwater bait setter as a new seabird bycatch mitigation method for use in the surface longline commercial fishery in New Zealand.

-For a summary of the legal basis of levied work described in this Annual Plan, refer to the Conservation Services Programme Strategic Statement (PDF, 6,310K).
+For a summary of the legal basis of levied work described in this Annual Plan, refer to the CSP Strategic Statement (PDF, 6,310K).